microbit-foundation/dev-docs/hardware/index.md

 ### Buttons

-The two buttons on the front of the micro:bit, and the 1 button on the back, are tact momentary push to make buttons.
+The two buttons on the front of the micro:bit, and the one button on the back, are tact momentary push-to-make buttons.
 The back button is connected to the KL27 interface processor and to the NRF52 processor for system reset purposes.
 This means that the application will reset regardless of if it is powered from USB or from battery.